BradleyA/Linux-admin/cluster-command/README.md

 ----

 #### Contribute
 Please do contribute!
-Issues and pull requests are welcome.
+Issues, comments, and pull requests are welcome.
 Thank you for your help improving software.

 [Return to top](https://github.com/BradleyA/Linux-admin/tree/master/cluster-command#cluster-command)